roostergrin/Thread_API_Documentation/source/index.html.md

   -d 'grant_type=client_credentials'
 ```

-To register your organzation as an API consumer and receive your ID and secret, reach out to <info@threadcommunication.com>.
+To register your organization as an API consumer and receive your ID and secret, reach out to <info@threadcommunication.com>.

 If you believe your secret key has been made public or has been compromised, please reach out to <info@threadcommunication.com> immediately and we will generate a new key and invalidate your old one.